Otto Lilienthal

 The American Institute of Aeronautics and Astronautics (AIAA) unveiled a commemorative plaque at Stöllner Gollenberg on May 24, 2025, to honor the site’s historical significance in the history of .
 Otto Lilienthal, whose pioneering took place here, is recognized as one of the most important pioneers of unpowered .
 His experiments between 1894 and 1896 contributed significantly to the development of aerodynamics.
 AIAA President Daniel Hastings emphasized that Lilienthal’s work directly inspired the Wright brothers and served as the foundation for powered .

-The scientific appreciation by the
+The scientific appreciation by the DLR

 Honorable ceremony at Stöllner Gollenberg

-The ceremony to unveil the memorial plaque was well attended, with prominent speakers from politics and academia highlighting Lilienthal’s achievements. researcher Prof. Markus Raffel, who chaired the ceremony, demonstrated the actual capabilities of Lilienthal’s monoplane after extensive wind tunnel testing.
+The ceremony to unveil the memorial plaque was well attended, with prominent speakers from politics and academia highlighting Lilienthal’s achievements.
+DLR researcher Prof. Markus Raffel, who chaired the ceremony, demonstrated the actual capabilities of Lilienthal’s monoplane after extensive wind tunnel testing.
 His internship with the world’s first biplane underscored Lilienthal’s visionary skills in aeronautical engineering.

 Historical place as a source of inspiration